200 Facts About Nepal and Nepali | Nepalese

 28. Are you from Christian Community, Then You Probably Be Eating a Meat of Cow

-29. Don’t Cross My Way Kitty
+29. Don’t Cross My Way, Kitty

 Nepalese people do believe that if a cat crosses the road then your day is cursed, and also nothing will happen right.
 This belief is also applicable to other animals, too.
-If this event happens to the people, they put something on the road or throws something away from that same line that the animal has crossed the road.
+If this event happens to people, they put something on the road or throw something away from that same line that the animal has crossed the road.
 This is also a superstitious belief among Nepalese people.

 30. If you sneeze, I’ll stop for a few minutes

 This fact is a superstitious one.
 If someone sneezes while another person is about to go somewhere then the person should wait for 10-15 minutes otherwise his day will be cursed and all his work will not happen as thought.
-Just imagine if someone(one or more) has had a family member who’s suffering from common cold what will happen to their outdoor visit or such sorts of activity.
+Just imagine if someone(one or more) has had a family member who’s suffering from a common cold what will happen to their outdoor visit or such sorts of activity?